rileymck/Current-Network-Project/README.md

 - Do more research to see if my ISP has ports 443, 80, and 22 open

 By doing these few things I believe I can make a working firewall and direct the traffic myself instead of having someone else do it for me.
 If I'm able to get a firewall working then ill need to wire it all up and make another SSH key pair gen, but that's a given.

+# Quick shout out:
+to Josh Gorden for helping me with some problems I ran into along the way.
+If you go and look at the "Network Project Documentation.docx" you can find his website and his LinkedIn profile